Tree and Shrub Planting Services

 Speed of Growth:

 Trees grow at very different rates.
 Once established, a bur oak will grow around one foot per year, whereas a Swedish Aspen or poplar could grow as much as six feet in a year!
 However, as the saying goes, trees that grow fast die fast, and trees that grow slow die slow.
-If you need shade or privacy quick, a fast growing tree can be the best option.
+If you need shade or privacy quickly, a fast growing tree can be the best option.
 If you have space and want a beautiful tree that will age along with you for the next century, a slow growing tree such as an oak may be the best.

-Site Conditions
+Site Conditions:

 Hardiness Zones: